Student Employment Opportunities

 The +B program supports students' professional practice initiatives and provides them with increased confidence in their preparedness for career opportunities.
 The +B Distinction demonstrates students' willingness to take advantage of the professional development resources of the Art Academy and Cincinnati community in preparing them for substantive and satisfying creative lives.

-AAC - ABI New York City Summer Internship
+AAC x ABI New York City Summer Internship

 In partnership with ArtBound Initiative (ABI), AAC students have the opportunity to complete a summer internship in one of the world's art and design hubs - New York City!
 Students can complete an 8 or 12-week internship option and will earn credit to apply to their degree.
 Each student receives individual attention to identify a custom internship placement based on their background, skills, and goals.
 AAC students are eligible for scholarships!

-For more information and to see experiences from students on the program, check out this page.
+For more information and to see experiences from students on the program, check out the page link below.

 Life After Art School